sportstalk247/sdk-multiplatform/docs/source/usage/chat_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let messageIsReactedTo = try await asyncFunction(
+                let messageIsReactedTo = try await chatClient.messageIsReactedTo(
-                    for: chatClient.messageIsReactedToAsync(
                     eventId: "7620812242ac09300002",    // ID of an existing event from the chat room
                     userid: "023976080242ac120002", // ID of an existing user from the chat room
                     reaction: ReactionType.LIKE // "like" ~ One of the ReactionType string constants )
-                )
                 // Resolve `messageIsReactedTo` from HERE onwards(ex. update UI displaying the response data)...
             } catch {